techidaily/site-win11-tips/source/_posts/notable-nights-of-non-opening-notepad-your-solution-guide-for-windows-users.md

 5. Scroll down to the Reset section and click the**Repair** button.
 ![Repair or Reset the Notepad App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/repair-or-reset-the-notepad-app.jpg)

  You should see a checkmark next to the Repair button once the process is complete.
-Then, try to[open the Notepad app](https://www.makeuseof.com/windows-11-open-notepad/) again.
+Then, try to [open the Notepad app](https://www.makeuseof.com/windows-11-open-notepad/) again.

  If repairing the Notepad app does not make any difference, you can try resetting it.
 Here are the steps for the same.